 We’d also like to give an honorable mention to OEM tools to change things up.
 For instance, stock Android lets you choose between navigation buttons and gestures.
 Samsung has Good Lock and that lets Samsung users do all sorts of crazy things to their devices.
-It’s worth Googling around a bit to see if your phone OEM has some hidden or extra tools to customize your experience.
+TruePick’s (Google Play) is another good app for wallpaper and icon combinations.
+Finally, Android 12 includes native theming and we’re very excited about it.

 Gboard or SwiftKey